FRRouting/frr/doc/user/bgp.rst

    default, the DelayOpenTimer is disabled.
 The timer interval may be set to a duration of 1 to 240 seconds.

+.. clicmd:: bgp minimum-holdtime (1-65535)

+   This command allows user to prevent session establishment with BGP peers with lower holdtime less than configured minimum holdtime.
+   When this command is not set, minimum holdtime does not work.

 Displaying Information about Peers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^